 While the visual design of a template could also well be delegated to a graphic artist, defining paragraph styles and character styles in detail requires a lot of experience in technical writing and also the ability to think ahead for future documentation requirements.

-▪Less is more: It’s vital to have a clear design that encourages a focus on the content and that doesn’t distract, both for the reader and writer of technical documentation.
+▪Less is more: Both for the reader and for the writer of technical documentation it is vital to have a clear design that encourages a focus on the content and that doesn’t distract.
 The key rule is: Less is more.
 Having a small number of well-thought-out styles is much more practical than having a plethora of individual styles for every exception you can think of.

 ▪Semantic styles: As another basic principle, styles are never named according to their visual appearance but according to the content of the text they’re to be applied to (so-called semantic styles).
 Therefore, for example, a style will never be named “ArialBold10Point” but “emphasis” or “menu item” instead.

 ▪Easy to change: All styles are organized hierarchically.
 Child styles inherit the properties of their parent styles.
 Thanks to this approach you can, for example, change the font of all styles within a document with just one click, simply by changing the root style.

 ▪Easy to assign: All styles are named so that related styles (for example, all styles for lists) are displayed directly one below the other in the styles catalog of your authoring tool.

 ▪Easy to remember: Keyboard shortcuts are defined for the most frequently used styles.
 A well-thought-out system ensures that you can easily remember these shortcuts.